 - Stable ground

 - Do not step on the top two steps of a step ladder

 - Do not set ladder up next to overhead power lines

-It is important to BMWC that our co-workers and their families remain safe and healthy at home as well as at work.
-If your injured at home we and your family lose a very valuable resource.
+It is important to BMWC that our co-workers and their families remain safe and healthy at home and work.
+BMWC has mad a commitment to safety and wants everyone to know that the first step in accident prevention is recognizing a hazard.
+If you are injured at home we and your family lose a very valuable resource.